jharwell/sierra/docs/src/plugins/execenv/prefectserver/local.rst

   Run>` in each :term:`Experiment` in parallel.

 - ``sierra-pool`` work pool which the prefect workers live in.
-The # workers is determined by the selected :term:`Engine` and/or :ref:`--exec-jobs-per-node<src/execenv/hpc/index:sierra-cli---exec-jobs-per-node>`.
+The # workers is determined by the selected :term:`Engine`.

 - ``sierra-queue`` work queue which the SIERRA prefect workers pull tasks from.